just-the-docs/just-the-docs/docs/FAQ.md

 ## How did the Bonding curve work?

-DXdao has voted to [pause the bonding curve](https://dxdao.medium.com/dxdao-hits-pause-on-dxd-bonding-curve-98166199925a), preventing additional minting and limiting the supply to 148,976 DXD.
+DXdao has voted to <a href="https://dxdao.medium.com/dxdao-hits-pause-on-dxd-bonding-curve-98166199925a" target="_blank">pause the bonding curve</a>, preventing additional minting and limiting the supply to 148,976 DXD.

-You can dive into the details of how the Continuous Token Offering (CTO) worked [here](https://github.com/levelkdev/openraise-dapp/blob/master/docs/ContinuousOrganization.md).
+You can dive into the details of how the Continuous Token Offering (CTO) worked <a href="https://github.com/levelkdev/openraise-dapp/blob/master/docs/ContinuousOrganization.md" target="_blank">here</a>.

 ## Who makes up DXdao?